AUDIT Q & A’S

 • Copy of bank statement proving payment of item or service.

-For a Lion Foundation audit summary, you will need to provide a signed copy of the Audit Summary Report, including copies of paid invoices and bank statements proving payment.
+Grants prior to 1 January 2025 – For a Lion Foundation audit summary, you will need to provide a signed copy of the Audit Summary Report, including copies of paid invoices and bank statements proving payment.
+Documentation can still be posted or couriered to TLF.

 Audit Summary Report